 Remove from heat and pour into baked and cooled pie shell.

 If you need to let the Lemon Curd Filling sit before using, cover with plastic wrap to keep it hot, as you

 want to add hot filling to the cooled pie crust.

 Spread prepared Meringue Topping over hot pie filling, being careful to

 spread the meringue to the edges of the pie pasty to prevent shrinkage during baking.

 Baking: Bake approximately 20 minutes or until meringue is golden brown.

 If meringue start to brown too quickly, covering top loosely with foil after the first 5 minutes.
-Remove from oven and cool
+Remove from oven and

 completely, approximately 3 hours, on a wire rack before cutting and serving.
 To cut baked meringue into serving

 pieces, use a knife dipped in cold water.